Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 First or second degree burns can additionally cause a burning sensation and pain or discomfort, which can interfere with activities of daily living like putting on your shoes or walking.

-What to do: In these cases, the first step is to immediately wash your feet in cold water, to apply cold compresses on the blisters (without pressure), and to apply hydrating creams or aloe vera to the area to decrease inflammation.
+How to heal: In these cases, the first step is to immediately wash your feet in cold water, to apply cold compresses on the blisters (without pressure), and to apply hydrating creams or aloe vera to the area to decrease inflammation.
 If the burns or blisters appear affected, you should see a doctor for an antibiotic ointment.

 Contact dermatitis on the foot is a type of skin reaction that occurs when the foot skin comes in contact with a specific substance (like soaps, talc powders, foot products, or synthetic fabrics from shoes or socks) and causes local swelling and blisters.

-What to do: It is important to prevent contact with the triggering substance or material.
+How to heal: It is important to prevent contact with the triggering substance or material.
 If a reaction occurs, wash the affected area with plenty of cold water and a mild soap.
 You should consult a dermatologist to identify the trigger and confirm a diagnosis.
 The doctor may prescribe treatment, which may involve ointments or creams with antihistamines or corticosteroids.

 Dyshidrosis is a skin condition associated with the formation of small, fluid-filled blisters on the bottom of the feet or on the hands.
 It causes intense itching that can last for up to 3 weeks.